Explain: What is Resistor and Different Types of Resistors

 Variable Resistors :

-Variable resistors are those whose resistance values can be changed by adjusting some knob.
+Variable resistors are those whose resistance values can be changed by adjusting some knobs.
 These resistors are used rarely because of moving parts and uncertainty.

 Potentiometer :